Beto O'Rourke: Childhood and young adult years

 In eighth grade, O'Rourke was introduced to punk rock through the Clash's London Calling (1979), an album he later called "a revelation".
 By the time he was 14 or 15 years old, he started going to local punk shows.
-He soon discovered Dischord Records, a Washington, D.C.-based independent label with a catalog of punk music, and began reading punk zines like Maximumrocknroll and Flipside.
+He soon discovered Dischord Records, a Washington, D.C.–based independent label with a catalog of punk music, and began reading punk zines like Maximumrocknroll and Flipside.
 O'Rourke felt alienated from the City of El Paso as an adolescent in the 1980s.
 He told The Texas Observer that, in the El Paso of his youth, "There was nothing dangerous.
 There was no energy.
 There was no risk."
 El Paso's punk scene, though small, helped O'Rourke find a sense of community in the city.

 As a teenager, O'Rourke was a member of the computer hacker group Cult of the Dead Cow, named after a shut-down Lubbock slaughterhouse.
 The group "is notorious for releasing tools that allowed ordinary people to hack computers running Microsoft's Windows".
-At O'Rourke's insistence the group included female members making it one of the few groups of that era to contain any female hackers.
+At O'Rourke's insistence, the group included female members, making it one of the few groups of that era to do so.
 O'Rourke has admitted that he stole long-distance phone service during his teen years in order to use his dial-up modem.
 O'Rourke wrote numerous poems and other texts for Cult of the Dead Cow under the pseudonym "Psychedelic Warlord", a name taken from a 1974 rock song by the band Hawkwind.
 O'Rourke has expressed regret over some fictional short stories he wrote as a teenager for the cDc private online forum which included sexual and violent themes.